israelterrill/LETUPreviewerApp/README.md

 The following folders contain the different parts of the project:

-SourceCode: The source code and all associated images and resources for the project.
+PreviewerAppFrontEnd: The front end source code and all associated images and resources.
 The source code will have to be built according to the "Setup.txt" file (this file is in the source code archives).
 This source code is written in AngularJS.

+PreviewerAppDesktopApplication: The desktop application code for this project.

+NodeTestServer: A test server written in NodeJS.

+C#TestBackend: A test API written in C#.

-Documentation: The SRS and SDS documents and other project documents
+Documentation: The SRS and SDS documents and other project documents.

-TestServer: An example/test API for the project.

 ## Front-end Setup